-&lt;sup>13 In juxtaposition, 54% of families in 2022 who applied for TCA in that year worked in the year prior to benefit receipt
+13 In juxtaposition, 54% of families in 2022 who applied for TCA in that year worked in the year prior to benefit receipt and 56% who applied prior to 2022 were employed in the year before benefits.

 In 2023, only 38% of employed adult TCA recipients worked consistently (i.e., in all four quarters) in the year prior to benefit receipt (Figure 12).
 This demonstrates the challenges in regularly maintaining low-wage employment.
 Consistent employment in all four quarters of the year were similar in prior years, ranging between 37% and 43%.